RelevanceDigital/wp-bs4-starter-theme-standalone/README.md

 To add your own scss files, add them to the `scss` folder without a `_` prefix.

-Only minimal underscores styles are imported but the original files are left here if you need to include anything else.

 ## JavaScript

 Adding or editing files in the `js` folder whilst running `gulp` will compile them to the `assets/js` folder.